MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Open the SQL MI Instance and select **Active Directory Admin**.

 1. Select **Set Admin**, search for your MSI (the same MSI that you provided during the Operations Manager managed instance (preview) creation flow).
-You will find the Admin added to the SQL MI Instance.
+You will find the admin added to the SQL MI Instance.

 1. If you find the error after you add managed identity account, it indicates that read permissions are not yet provided to your identity.
 Ensure to provide the necessary permissions before you create your instance, otherwise your instance creation will fail.